-Windows 10 Anniversary Update introduces a new command line tool StorDiag.exe or Storage Diagnostic Tool that allows System Administrators to collect and analyze storage-related data, that can help them troubleshoot Hard Disk and storage diagnostic issues.
-By running a single command, the tool can collect all storage and file system related data and diagnostic logs and output them to a folder.
+Windows 11/10 includes a new command line tool StorDiag.exe or Storage Diagnostic Tool that allows System Administrators to collect and analyze storage-related data, which can help them troubleshoot Hard Disk and storage diagnostic issues.
+By running a single command, the tool can collect all storage and file system-related data and diagnostic logs and output them to a folder.

 Storage Diagnostic Tool – StorDiag.exe

 To use the StorDiag.exe tool, open an elevated command prompt, type the following and hit Enter: